TheCuddlyBear/ipaconverter/README.md

 const ipaSyllabary = IPAFromSyllabary("かへに", syllabary); // Returns kehi

-// Converting an own-defined abugida to ipa, this works a little bit different, as it requires the vowels to be specified separately from the consonant with a placeholder.
+// Converting an own-defined abugida to ipa, this works a little bit different,
+// as it requires the vowels to be specified separately from the consonant with a placeholder.
+// This is not foolproof!!
+It isn't the best optimised way of doing this, so the longer the input string, the longer it will take to convert.
 // The placeholder CANNOT contain any regex characters, it is wise to use characters like ∈ const placeholder = "∈" const vowelArray = [["∈ा", "a"], ["∈ि", "i"], ["∈ी", "i"], ["∈ु", "u"], ["∈ू", "u"], ["∈े", "e"], ["∈ै", "ai"], ["∈ो", "o"], ["∈ौ", "au"], ["∈ं", "am"], ["∈ः", "ah"], ["∈ँ", "an"]];